 Our areas of expertise include a broad historical and cultural range:

-The School of European Culture and Languages is a welcoming and friendly School with a dedicated student support team who can help you with your academic needs and offer general support.
+We are a welcoming and friendly School with a dedicated student support team who can help you with your academic needs and offer general support.
 All our students are assigned an Academic Adviser, who provides regular guidance on how to ensure that you benefit fully from your studies.
 The School has a designated Common Room where students can meet one another, as well as members of staff.

 The School undertakes world-leading research in the fields of Western and Eastern philosophy and religion, literature and film, classical and modern languages, material culture, and medical humanities.

-In the most recent Research Excellence Framework, SECL’s subjects scored very highly for the impact of their research.
+In the most recent Research Excellence Framework, our subjects scored very highly for the impact of their research.
 Modern Languages and Linguistics was ranked 3rd in the UK, and Religious Studies was ranked 7th for the overall quality of their research.

 Our staff publish regularly in world-leading journals and university presses, and secure research funding from a range of prestigious organisations, including the Arts and Humanities Research Council, the Leverhulme Trust, the British Academy and the Wellcome Trust.